FMO vs. IMO vs. NMO vs. MGA vs. GA: What’s the Difference in Insurance Distribution?

 Pro Tip: Partner with a GA for local support and niche insurance products.

-Here’s a quick comparison of the five organizations:
+Here’s a quick comparison of the six organizations:

 - FMO: Medicare and health insurance focus, strong marketing tools.